BergmannLab/PascalX/README.md

 ./pascalx ensemble.txt demo/EUR.simulated out.txt genescoring -h
 ```

-The first global argument specifies the gene annotation file (will be downloaded automatically from ensembl biomart if the specified file does not exist), the second the reference panel (will be imported automatically from .vcf files if not imported yet), and the third the operation to perform (```genescoring``` or ```xscoring```).
+The first global argument specifies the gene annotation file (will be downloaded automatically from ensembl biomart if the specified file does not exist), the second the reference panel (will be imported automatically from .vcf files if not imported yet), the third argument the file to store results in and the fourth the operation to perform (```genescoring``` or ```xscoring```).
 For example

 ```bash
 ./pascalx -c [1] -p 4 ensemble.txt EUR.simulated out.txt genescoring -sh False -cr 0 -cp 4 gwasA.tsv.gz